So as I said last week, I was in a blog slump.

 1- Frame- $6.99 at Goodwill.
 This is a really good price for a frame this size.
 If you see anything this big in the frame department for under 10 bucks, grab it and don't look back.

-2- Spray adhesive- I got mine at Home Depot for 5 bucks but they can run anywhere up to 7 or 8 dollars too.
-I would check out Wal Mart or Target to see if they carry it cheaper.
+2- Spray adhesive- I got mine at Home Depot for five bucks but they can run anywhere up to seven or eight dollars too.
+I would check out Meijer or Target to see if they carry it cheaper.

 4- Chalkboard- Free to me.
 But you can totally do this on the cheap several ways: at craft stores, they sometimes carry really inexpensive chalkboards with tiny balsa wood frames.
 Rip the frame off and use that or why not get a couple, keep the frames on, paint the frames and put several together for a collage look?
-Or just find some plywood in your garage or basement (you know its there...:) and paint it with chalkboard paint?
-Chalkboard paint costs around 5-6 dollars a can but it will last you a looooong time.
+Or just find some plywood in yor garage or basement and paint it with chalkboard paint?
+Chalkboard paint costs around $5-$6 a can but it will last you a long time.

 5- Chalk Pens- I already had these and have used them since April so I won't count them in my cost to make but they will set you back around 12 bucks or so.
 Now, this is a great investment as I have created at least four or five projects with them and always use a coupon.
 I found mine at Michael's and had a 40% coupon as well.